Join Looby Macnamara, Starhawk, Jon Young and Maddy Harland for this nurturing experience to discover tools for positive cultural evolution.

 Places are limited to 22 only on this course, so please do sign up early, you can secure your place with a deposit of £130.

-£775 concessions (limited to 3 places on a first come first served basis), NO CONCESSIONS LEFT - you can contact us and be added to our waiting list.
+£775 concessions (limited to 3 places on a first come first served basis), PLACES STILL AVAILABLE

 £850 low waged (under £15K a year) PLACES STILL AVAILABLE